Vandal Sardinia: Conquest

-The conquest of the former province of Corsica and Sardinia by the Vandals occurred between about 456 and 460 AD, year of the agreement between Genseric, king of the Vandals, and the emperor Majorian.
+The conquest of the former province of Corsica and Sardinia by the Vandals occurred between about 456 and 460 AD, the year of the agreement between Genseric, king of the Vandals, and the emperor Majorian.
 It was a partial, limited and short-lived occupation of some coastal cities.
-In 466 the Roman general Marcellinus – possibly encouraged by Pope Hilarius – succeeded in regaining control of the island.
-However, between 474 and 482 Sardinia fell again under the rule of the Vandals, perhaps led by Genseric or his son Huneric.
+In 466, the Roman general Marcellinus, possibly encouraged by Pope Hilarius, succeeded in regaining control of the island.
+However, between 474 and 482, Sardinia fell again under the rule of the Vandals, perhaps led by Genseric or his son Huneric.

 During these campaigns, Olbia, one of the most prosperous Sardinian cities, was violently attacked by sea and its port destroyed.
+In some buildings of the city, clear signs of destruction and fragments of collapsed frescoes have been discovered.
+Interesting is also the discovery of a Visigothic spearhead in a tube, perhaps used during the looting.

 The possession of Sardinia guaranteed the Vandals secure maritime trade routes between North Africa and the rest of the Mediterranean.
 The island became the frontier of the Vandal Kingdom and assumed an important strategic role.

 Vandal administration

 The Vandal administrative system did not differ much from that of the Roman period.
 Sardinia was overseen by a governor called a praeses, chosen from the trusted men of the royal family and resident in Caralis, who had both civil and military functions.
 He was assisted by a multitude of auxiliary officials including procurators, tax collectors, and conductors (real estate economists).

 The island territory was subdivided into many parts that were assigned partially to the crown and partially to the Vandal warriors.
-According to historian Hermann Schreiber, strong Vandal contingents were present in Sardinia and Corsica with the aim of garrisoning the two islands.
 The Sardinian-Roman landowners managed to keep their lands in certain cases, in exchange for the payment of lump sums.
 Barbagia, the central-eastern mountain area of the island, remained a semi-independent duchy, as it had been in the Roman period and would remain in the first part of the Byzantine period.

+According to historian Hermann Schreiber, strong Vandal contingents were present in Sardinia and Corsica with the aim of garrisoning the two islands.
+The Vandal army was divided into milles, a variable contingent also operating in Sardinia, made up of around a thousand permanent warriors, many of them on horseback, and commanded by a millenarius.

-At the end of Vandal era groups of Mauri, who were sent to the island by the Vandals, took refuge in the mountains of Barbagia or Gerrei.
+At the end of the Vandal era, groups of Mauri, who were sent to the island by the Vandals, took refuge in the mountains of Barbagia or Gerrei.
 From here they made raids against the Forum Traiani (Fordongianus) during the Byzantine period.
 The Byzantine General Solomon organized a military expedition against them in the winter of 537.